vandanasnh/Meal-Planning-Shopping-List/README.md

 certain day, you can enter it as free text yourself at that day.
 You can also provide short notes which can act as guidelines for the meal prep itself.
-Please be aware when you schedule meals manually this way, no ingredients are mapped so you have to add those to the groceries yourself.
+Please be aware when you schedule meals manually this way, no ingredients are mapped so you have to add those to the  yourself.

 The process above is set out in a functional flow diagram below: